 Can I Get House Arrest Instead of Jail?

-At Berry Law Firm, our criminal defense attorneys typically help people facing charges that may result in potential jail time.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, our criminal defense attorneys typically help people facing charges that may result in potential jail time.
 Individuals facing these penalties are often worried about their best course of action or wondering about steps they could take to avoid serving time in jail if possible.
 Some of the most common alternatives to spending time in jail are probation, community service, and/or paying fines.
 While it is not always available, one of the more popular options is house arrest.
 Not everybody facing a criminal charge is eligible for house arrest, but if you do qualify, you can avoid missing work, continue going to school, and, most importantly, serve your sentence outside of jail.

 What is House Arrest?